gboehl/emcwrap/README.rst

 Tutorial
 --------

 Lets look at an example.
-Let's define a nice and challenging distribution:
+Let's define a nice and challenging distribution (it's the distribution from the figure above):

 .. code-block:: python